-Pursuant to a settlement agreement associated with NGUSA's purchase of Nantucket Electric Company ("Nantucket Electric") in 1996, which was approved by the Massachusetts Department of Public Utilities ("DPU"), the Company and its affiliate, Nantucket Electric, are considered as one regulated entity for the purpose of recovering costs and establishing rates assessed to customers, with the exception of the recovery of Nantucket Electric's investment in two undersea electric cables.
+Pursuant to a settlement agreement associated with NGUSA's purchase of the Company in 1996, approved by the Massachusetts Department of Public Utilities ("DPU"), the Company is considered, along with its affiliate Massachusetts Electric Company ("Massachusetts Electric") as one regulated entity for the purpose of recovering its costs and establishing its rates assessed to its customers, with the exception of the recovery of the Company's investment in two undersea electric cables.
+The undersea electric cables are recovered from customers through a separate cable facilities surcharge.
 In the recovery of certain regulatory assets, funding of the recovery is from the customers of both companies.
-The mechanism by which recovery is ultimately achieved, however, is through a single regulatory asset recorded on the balance sheet of the Company.
-Nantucket Electric's share of these costs and recoveries is reflected through a return on equity ("ROE") mechanism between the Company and Nantucket Electric, as discussed in Note 14, "Related Party Transactions".
+However, the mechanism by which recovery is ultimately achieved is through a single regulatory asset recorded on the balance sheet of Massachusetts Electric.
+The Company's share of these costs and recoveries are reflected through a return on equity mechanism between the Company and Massachusetts Electric, as discussed in Note 13, "Related Party Transactions".